lattice/quda/doc/eigentracker-step-scale-evolution.md

 relevant when MG-assisted light-mass running arrives at the bottom of the kappa ladder, where deflation/setup-refresh quality directly sets solve cost.

+## Decision gate: RESOLVED (2026-08-08 sweep, ensemble F thermalized state)

+Force-solve CG iterations are flat in pool size (38.9 / 38.9 / 38.0 /
+38.0 for ET-off / nEv 4 / 8 / 16): **the force solves do not consume
+the pool** — the deflation benefit axis is currently zero.
+TRLM anchor cost is ~250 operator applications roughly independent of nEv (the n_kr floor dominates for small pools).
+Consequences:

+- The cost/benefit crossover is at the smallest pool giving reliable lambda_min anchors: **nEv = 4-8**.
+- Step-scale predictor-corrector fidelity work is deferred (as gated).
+- The higher-value upstream item is wiring the pool into force-solve deflation (deflated CG / init-guess projection) — without it the eigentracker is a diagnostics instrument, which is all this physics program requires, but not what the machinery was built for.

+Sweep caveats: per-point wall-clock numbers were truncated by the 30-minute orchestration timeout (2-4 of 6 trajectories completed per point); CG-iteration flatness and TRLM cost are unaffected.
+The subspace-residual column was empty because the probe logs at VERBOSE — promote to SUMMARIZE (checklist item above) before the next sweep.